 - Granada, magnificent city of Monarchs & home of tapas

 - Visit Ronda and her impressive gorge & historic centre

-- Fantastic accommodation, scenery and comraderie on the roads of Southern Spain
+- Fantastic accommodation, scenery and comraderie in Southern Spain

 We pickup in the ancient city of Malaga (10:30am in the centre or 11:30am at the airport) to travel out to the alluring hills of Ronda.
 A beautiful area of natural parks, we start with a warm up of one of the closest of climbs, the Puerto de Viento with its rocky nooks and sheep that jump around the rough pasture land here.
 Enjoy the next two nights at the fantastic Hotel Catalonia Reina Victoria Wellness and Spa with awe inspiring views of the mountains from the terrace.
-After a swim in the pool, be sure to take a stroll into the centre and admire the view from the Puente Nuevo and the famous deep gorge it is flung over.
+After a swim in the pool, be sure to take a stroll into the centre and admire the view from the Puente Nuevo bridge and the famous deep gorge it is flung over.

-Fly down to edging closer to the Mediterranean Sea before you sneak up this snaking epic portal, the rocky Puerto de Zafarraya cat 1 summit featured in La Vuelta a few years ago.
+Fly down to edging closer to the Mediterranean Sea before you sneak up this snaking epic portal, the rocky Puerto de Zafarraya cat 1 summit featured in La Vuelta 2014.
 Keep going across the coastal mountain ridge to drop into the Genil Valley, a fertile plain.
 From here, we ride through the shady hillside of the Sierra Parapanda, route of the pros for many years, to attractive Montefrio, its precariously perched church a testament to its Reconquest heritage.
 Montefrio has recently been named by National Geographic as one of the top 10 village vistas in the world!